There are two main execution methods described in this guide:

 The app/bin/run.options file defines common settings for all manually executed scripts, such as shell.sh and daemon.sh.
 You can uncomment and modify the values to use them.

 JAVA_HOME: Directly specifies the path of the JDK to use.
 If not set, it follows the system’s defaultJAVA_HOME.JVM_MS: JVM initial heap size (in MB).
 E.g.,JVM_MS=256JVM_MX: JVM maximum heap size (in MB).
 E.g.,JVM_MX=1024JVM_SS: Thread stack size (in KB).
-E.g.,JVM_SS=1024WAIT_TIMEOUT: The maximum time (in seconds) that thedaemon.shscript waits for the daemon to start or stop.
-If this time is exceeded, it is considered a failure.
-E.g.,WAIT_TIMEOUT=60
+E.g.,JVM_SS=1024SERVICE_START_WAIT_TIME: The maximum time (in seconds) to wait to determine success when starting the daemon.
+If the process does not start normally within this time, it is considered a failure.
+E.g.,SERVICE_START_WAIT_TIME=90SERVICE_STOP_WAIT_TIME: The maximum time (in seconds) to wait for the process to fully terminate when stopping the daemon.
+If this time is exceeded, the fallback kill procedure may be initiated.
+E.g.,SERVICE_STOP_WAIT_TIME=60

 Linux/Unix Environment

 daemon.sh: Runs as a simple background daemon.
 Automatically cleans up lock files left behind on abnormal termination.jsvc-daemon.sh: Runs as a daemon using Apache Commonsjsvc(more stable).
-Automatically cleans up PID files left behind on abnormal termination.shell.sh: Runs in interactive shell mode.
+It features automatic detection and cleanup of stale locks (.lock) or PID files upon restart, making it even more reliable.shell.sh: Runs in interactive shell mode.

 Windows Environment